Tiny-Foxes/RyutoSetsujin-Customizations/README.md

-# ArGame-Customizations
+# RyutoSetsujin-Customizations
-Customization things by AppleArcade120 can be found here.
+Customization things by Ryuto Setsujin can be found here.

-If you ever stream on Twitch using my customizations, and if you're in the Project Moondance Discord, feel free to ping me @AppleArcade120#1116!
+If you ever stream on Twitch using my customizations, and if you're in the Project Moondance Discord, feel free to ping me @Ryuto Setsujin#1116!
 I'd love to see my customizations in action!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

- Copyright 2020 ArGame by AppleArcade120
+ Copyright 2020 Ryuto Setsujin

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.